olehmisar/haxilium/README.md

 [Full list of events][Haxball Headless API events]

-To attach callback to, for example, `playerJoin` event, use the following code:
+To attach a callback to, for example, `playerJoin` event, use the following code:

 ```ts
 room.onPlayerJoin = function (player: Player) {